egonozer/minion_monitor/README.md

 # MinION Monitor

+#### Disclaimer: I don't work for ONT.
+I can't promise this will work for you.
+I don't expect it will break anything or ruin an experiment, but *caveat emptor*.

 *So you have a Oxford Nanopore MinION sequencer (yay!)*
 **BUT**
 *You want to run it using a computer that doesn't quite meet ONT's standards?*